 Site Ref.
-Site Address Site Type (Greenfield/ Brownfield) Site Source Developable Site Area (Ha) Site Capacity (no. dwellings) West Northamptonshire SHLAA 2012 Conclusion Site Assessment Conclusions Site is adjacent to Staverton Conservation Area and within a Special Landscape Area (Policy EN1) which would require sensitive design of housing and landscaping to mitigate impact of views in and out of the site; Site is outside the settlement boundary, whereby the principal of development is not permitted in accordance with Policy HS24.
+Site Address Site Type (Greenfield/ Brownfield) Site Source Developable Site Area (Ha) Capacity (no. dwellings) SHLAA Conclusion Neighbourhood Plan Site Assessment Site is adjacent to Staverton Conservation Area and within a Special Landscape Area (Policy EN1) which would require sensitive design of housing and landscaping to mitigate impact of views in and out of the site; Site is outside the settlement boundary, whereby the principal of development is not permitted in accordance with Policy HS24.
 A settlement boundary review would have to be undertaken to allocate Site 4 within the Neighbourhood Plan; Development would have to minimise impact on setting of the Conservation Area and listed buildings in area of Church of St Mary (Policy GN2), of which vernacular village rooftops and church spire can be clearly viewed from the site; Site access onto Daventry Road is near a bend which may give rise to highway issues.
-This is an issue that would have to be consulted upon by Northamptonshire County Council.
+This is a significant issue that would have to be consulted upon by Northamptonshire County Council.
 Site 4 therefore has a number of constraints that would need to be resolved or mitigated.
 If this site is selected for proposed allocation by the Neighbourhood Plan Group, and accepted by Daventry District Council, a settlement boundary review would have to be undertaken to include the site within the village confines so as the principal of development is permitted in accordance with Policy HS24.
-6 Land north of Daventry Rd / Badby Lane, Staverton (Behind the Church) Greenfield SHLAA; and Neighbourhood Plan Call for Sites 0.4 12 A greenfield site on edge of Staverton.
+6 Land north of Daventry Rd / Badby Lane, Staverton Greenfield SHLAA; and Neighbourhood Plan Call for Sites 0.4 12 A greenfield site on edge of Staverton.
 Adjacent to conservation area and listed buildings but no other environmental designations.
 Site is actively promoted.
 Development is considered achievable.
 The site is considered suitable, available and achievable.
 Highways have no objection.
 No identified constraints to delivery.
 Site as submitted likely to be deliverable and developable within the plan period.
-This site has been assessed as unsuitable for development.
-The site has significant constraints which planning proposals would have to consider in order for the principal of development to be deemed acceptable.
-A recent appeal (DA/2013/0646) for outline application for Site 6 was dismissed due to the proposal for residential development (including public open space) conflicting with LP Policies EN24, GN1, GN2, HS22 and HS24.
+This site has been assessed as suitable and available for development.
+The site has minor constraints which planning proposals would have to consider in order for the principal of development to be deemed acceptable.
+A recent appeal (DA/2013/0646) for outline application for Site 6 was dismissed due to the proposal for residential development including public open space conflicting with LP Policies EN24, GN1, GN2, HS22 and HS24.
 Additionally, the development was found to fail to preserve or enhance the character or appearance of the Conservation Area and due to the harm to the setting of a grade I listed building.
-This appeal decision was made subsequent to the SHLAA assessment, and shows that development on this particular site would fail to preserve or enhance the
+If these constraints can be mitigated through sensitive design the site is considered to be potentially suitable for allocation in the Neighbourhood Plan.